Neill P. Jakobe

 A graduate of the University of Notre Dame and the University of Michigan Law School, Neill has lived and worked in the Midwest for the last 15 years, and he possesses an in-depth knowledge of the region’s private equity and venture capital communities.

-- Represented BV Investment Partners in a number of matters, including (i) sale of Butterfield Fulcrum group and FORS Limited, (ii) investment in Critical Mix, (iii) investment in geoLogic systems, and (iv) investment in C-4 Analytics.
+- Represented BV Investment Partners in a number of matters, including the sale of Butterfield Fulcrum group and FORS Limited, investment in and sale of Critical Mix, investment in geoLogic systems, investment in C-4 Analytics and investment in and sale of Civic Plus, investment in Intelliteach, investment in and sale of Franco Signor, acquisition of Level Data and a variety of other transactions.

-- Represented Mitsubishi Bank and its affiliates in a variety of transactions, including the (i) acquisition of Meridian Fund Services Group, (ii) acquisition of UBS Global Asset Management's administrative funds business, (iii) Guggenheim's 40 Act fund administration business, and (iv) Neuberger Berman's private equity fund administration business.
+- Represented Mitsubishi Bank and its affiliates in a variety of transactions, including the acquisition of Meridian Fund Services Group, acquisition of UBS Global Asset Management's administrative funds business, Guggenheim's 40 Act fund administration business, and Neuberger Berman's private equity fund administration business.

-- Represented McNally Capital in its (i) acquisition of ITS Logistics, (ii) acquisition of Dedicated Computing, (iii) investment in Genesys Aerosystems and (iv) investment in Europa Sports Products, among other matters.
+- Represented McNally Capital in its acquisition of ITS Logistics, acquisition of Dedicated Computing, investment in Genesys Aerosystems and investment in Europa Sports Products, among other matters.

 - Represented Coca Cola Bottling Company in its acquisition of bottling assets and territory rights from Coca Cola Company in Northern Florida, Central Florida and Southern Florida.

-- Representing Biomet, Inc. in connection with its pending sale to Zimmer Holdings, Inc. for $12.35 billion.
+- Representing Biomet, Inc. in its sale to Zimmer Holdings, Inc. for $12.35 billion.

-- Represented Welsh, Carson, Anderson & Stowe and CareSpot in (i) their roll-up of urgent care centers, (ii) investment in Renal Advantage, (iii) sale of Renal Advantage to Liberty Dialysis, (iv) investment in CareSpot and (v) sale of CareSpot.
+- Represented Welsh, Carson, Anderson & Stowe and CareSpot in their roll-up of urgent care centers, investment in Renal Advantage, sale of Renal Advantage to Liberty Dialysis, investment in CareSpot and sale of CareSpot.

-- Represented TPG in its (i) acquisition of Immucor, Inc., a leading provider of intrument-reagent systems to the blood transfusion industry and (ii) its sale of Fenwal to Fresenius Kabi and (iii) Immucor's acquisitions of the Lifecodes business from Hologic, and the Immucor's acquisitions of Sirona, Organ-I and Sentilus.
+- Represented TPG in its acquisition of Immucor, Inc., a leading provider of instrument-reagent systems to the blood transfusion industry, and sale of Fenwal to Fresenius Kabi.

 - Featured, “Ropes & Gray Taps PE Leader As Chicago Office Head,” Law360 (November 22, 2017)